wp-plugins/icepay-woocommerce-online-payment-module/readme.txt

 * Initial release - Release date: 15 october 2012

 == Upgrade Notice ==
+= 1.0.3 =
+= 1.0.2 =
+Please upgrade to make sure your WordPress and plugin install is secure.
+**Requires at least Wordpress WooCommerce plugin: 1.6.5.2**

 = 1.0.2 =
 Please upgrade to make sure your WordPress and plugin install is secure.
 **Requires at least Wordpress WooCommerce plugin: 1.6.5.2**